-Describe: The Office of the State Superintendent of Education (OSSE) is an active member of the Higher Education Early Childhood Collaborative.
-Membership of this group has changed over time, but typically includes representatives from the University of the District of Columbia, Trinity Washington University and American University.
+Describe: OSSE is an active member of the Higher Education Early Childhood Collaborative.
+Membership of this group has changed over time, but typically includes representatives from the University of the District of Columbia (UDC), Trinity Washington University (Trinity) and American University (AU).
 This group typically meets quarterly and is charged with ensuring supports for higher education degree attainment.
-OSSE also funds, coordinates and collaborates with the T.E.A.C.H. program, which works with various local and national universities to support the workforce in attaining an associate's or bachelor's degree in early childhood.
-OSSE's Division of Early Learning works closely with OSSE's Division of Postsecondary and Career Education to coordinate engagement and partnerships with higher education institutions in the District and outreach to early childhood educators about postsecondary education offerings and funding opportunities, such as the Adult College Completion Fair.
+OSSE also funds, coordinates and collaborates with the Early Childhood Education Workforce College Development Program, which works with various local and national universities to support the workforce in attaining an associate's or bachelor's degree in early childhood.
+OSSE's DEL works closely with OSSE's Division of Postsecondary and Career Education (PCE) to coordinate engagement and partnerships with higher education institutions in the District and outreach to early childhood educators about postsecondary education offerings and funding opportunities, such as the Adult College Completion Fair.